Bonehead-Labs/PBIP-Factory/USAGE_GUIDE.md

 ### 1. Template Design

-- Use descriptive parameter names
+- Use descriptive parameter names in your Power BI model
-- Include default values for all parameters
 - Test your template in Power BI Desktop first
+- Ensure parameters are properly defined in model.bim

 ### 2. Configuration Management